elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 ## Velero

 These instructions make use of the Velero CLI, you can download it [here](https://github.com/vmware-tanzu/velero/releases/tag/v1.7.1) (version 1.7.1).
-The CLI needs the env variable `KUBECONFIG` set to the path of a decrypted kubeconfig.
+The CLI needs the environment variable `KUBECONFIG` set to the path of a decrypted KUBECONFIG.
 Read more about Velero [here](../user-guide/backup.md).

 !!!note